jin-gizmo/docma/doc/user-guide/05-rendering/05-dynamic-content.md

     The **docma** URL fetcher interface is easily expandable to handle other schemes.
 See [URL Fetchers](#url-fetchers).

-### Dynamic Content Generation Differences Between PDF and HTML Output
+### Dynamic Content Generation Differences Between PDF and HTML Output { data-toc-label="PDF vs HTML" }

 PDF generation from HTML is performed by WeasyPrint, which will invoke a custom URL fetcher for *any* URL it needs to access during the conversion process.